1689 Boston revolt: Revolt in Boston

 At about 5 a.m. on April 18, militia companies began gathering outside Boston at Charlestown just across the Charles River, and at Roxbury, located at the far end of the neck connecting Boston to the mainland.
 At about 8 a.m., the Charlestown companies boarded boats and crossed the river while the Roxbury companies marched down the neck and into the city.
 Simultaneously, men from the Ancient and Honorable Artillery Company entered the homes of the regimental drummers in the city, confiscating their equipment.
-The militia companies met up at about 8:30, joined by a growing crowd, and began arresting dominion and regimental leaders.
+The militia companies met at about 8:30, joined by a growing crowd, and began arresting dominion and regimental leaders.
 They eventually surrounded Fort Mary where Andros was quartered.

 Among the first to be arrested was Captain John George of HMS Rose who came ashore between 9 and 10 a.m., only to be met by a platoon of militia and the ship's carpenter who had joined the Americans.
 George demanded to see an arrest warrant, and the militiamen drew their swords and took him into custody.
 By 10 a.m., most of the dominion and military officials had either been arrested or had fled to the safety of Castle Island or other fortified outposts.
 Boston Anglicans were rounded up by the people, including a church warden and an apothecary.
 Sometime before noon, an orange flag was raised on Beacon Hill signaling another 1,500 militiamen to enter the city.
 These troops formed up in the market square, where a declaration was read which supported "the noble Undertaking of the Prince of Orange", calling the people to rise up because of a "horrid Popish Plot" that had been uncovered.

 The Massachusetts colonial leadership headed by ex-governor Simon Bradstreet then urged Governor Andros to surrender for his own safety.
 He refused and tried to escape to Rose, but the militia intercepted a boat that came ashore from Rose, and Andros was forced back into Fort Mary.
 Negotiations ensued and Andros agreed to leave the fort to meet with the council.
 He was promised safe conduct and marched under guard to the townhouse where the council had assembled.
 There he was told that "they must and would have the Government in their own hands", as an anonymous account describes it, and that he was under arrest.
 Daniel Fisher grabbed him by the collar and took him to the home of dominion official John Usher and held him under close watch.

 Rose and Fort William on Castle Island refused to surrender initially.
 On the 19th, however, the crew aboard Rose was told that the captain had planned to take the ship to France to join the exiled King James.
 A struggle ensued, and the Protestants among the crew took down the ship's rigging.
 The troops on Castle Island saw this and surrendered.